 “This is a great opportunity for indigenous people to share their culture and their celebrations with those who might not be familiar,” says organizer John Romero.
 “It’s just amazing how many people come to Folklife who have never seen a Native American celebration or powwow before in their life.
 These are people from overseas, from other areas of the US, from all over the Northwest, who don’t usually get an opportunity to involve themselves in Native culture.
 Our goal with the Circle of Indigenous Peoples is to provide a venue that can be shared with people outside of the Native American community in order to share our culture.
 The goal is also to bring us together!
 We need this unity as a nation.”

-“It’s been an honor to work with the Circle of Indigenous Peoples,” says Kelli Faryar, Program Director for Northwest Folklife.
-“We’ve been building these connections over the past few years, and it’s been a powerful experience to see how this work brings together the many different Indigenous communities that live in the Pacific Northwest.
-Earlier this year, we hosted our Community Coordinators meeting at the Duwamish Longhouse, featuring a traditional Duwamish storyteller and culture-bearer, so many of our Community Coordinators got to meet and interact with the organizers of the Circle of Indigenous Peoples.
-These kind of cross-cultural connections strengthen our community and give us all new perspectives for our work. ”
+“It’s been an honor to work with the Circle of Indigenous Peoples,” says Kelli Faryar, Executive Artistic Director for Northwest Folklife.
+“It’s been a powerful experience to see how this gathering brings together the many different Indigenous communities that live in the Pacific Northwest and honors that we are all on Indigenous land.
+These kinds of cross-cultural connections strengthen our community and give us all new perspectives for our work. ”

 The organizing committee for the Circle of Indigenous Peoples Celebration consists of Jay Hollingsworth (Mohegan), Kyle Schierbeck (Standing Rock Sioux), George Farrell (Lakota Sioux), Ixtli Whitehawk (Aztec), Brad Mix (Métis), John Romero (Eastern Shoshone), and Katie King (representing the Duwamish Tribe).